bwblock/airbnb-dataset/README.md

 <b>review-score-model.ipynb</b> contains a linear model of feedback scores based on available quantitative and categorical features.

-Jupyter notebook .ipynb files should render directly from github.

 #### Results:

 Current results of the review score model are as follows: